fiberplane/fp-bindgen/README.md

   structures available for communication across the Wasm bridge.
 - Then you [generate the bindings](#generating-bindings) for the hosts and plugin language that are relevant to you.
-- Finally, you can start implementing plugins and runtimes using the generated bindings.
+- Finally, you can start [implementing plugins and runtimes](#using-the-bindings) using the generated bindings.

 ## Defining a protocol

 Before you can generate bindings using this library, you first define a protocol of functions that can be called by the _runtime_ (the Wasm host) and functions that can be called by the _plugin_ (the Wasm guest module).
-The protocol specifies the function declarations, put inside `fp-bindgen`
+The protocol specifies the function declarations, which are placed inside two
 macros: `fp_import!` and `fp_export!`.
 These macros specify which functions can be imported and which can be exported, _from the perspective of the plugin_.
-In other words, `fp_import!` functions can be called by the plugin and must be implemented by the runtime, while `fp_export!` functions can be called by the runtime and may be implemented by the plugin.
+In other words, `fp_import!` functions can be called by the plugin and must be implemented by the runtime, while `fp_export!` functions can be called by the runtime and _may_ be implemented by the plugin.

 **Example:**